testophobia/testophobia/README.md

     - `value`: (string) the value to set on the attribute

+  - `removeAttribute` - set an attribute on the target HTML element

+    - `attribute`: (string) the desired attribute to set. examples: disabled, src

   - `hover` - hover the mouse over the specified target

 - `target`: (\*) the target HTML element to perform the action on.
 Takes a selector or element reference